 Again, this is easy.
 If you pay upfront, you may never see this "contractor" again.

-Tip: No reputable contractor will ask for most -- or all -- of his immediately.
+Tip: No reputable contractor will ask for most -- or all -- of his payment immediately.
 In fact, most legitimate contractors only bill AFTER the job is done to your satisfaction.
 If someone asks for a large upfront payment -- run!

 Contractor Scam # 7.
 Referral Schemes.